Getting people to join your association is like making a sale. You need to offer them something they want enough that they’re willing to pay for it.

 1. Members-Only Job Boards

-Everyone wants to land a great job and your association has the industry connections to make that happen.
+Everyone wants to land a great job, right?
+Your association has the industry connections to make that happen.
 Partner with major employers and experts in your field to create job boards for your members.
 Keep job postings open to the public to entice prospects, but make the application available to members only.
 This creates a public-facing benefit that helps potential members find you while also providing a compelling reason to join.

-Active job boards are a great way to attract millennials as well.
-A study by Abila found that job opportunities were the number one benefit young professionals are looking for.
+Active job boards are a great way to attract younger generations as well.
+Abila found that job opportunities were the number one benefit young professionals are looking for.
 Even millennials who are already working in their chosen industry are often interested in new opportunities because, while they’re one of the most well-educated generations, millennials still make less money than their older counterparts.
 All that makes job boards an excellent benefit for acquiring new millennial members.

 Job boards aren’t the only way to help your members make professional, or even personal, connections.
 Online networking, like connecting through an online community or looking up experts in a directory, is also a valuable benefit.